Oskoss/vertexai-imagen/readme.md

 **GCP Auth Required**

 The application utilizes Google Default Auth Credentials.

 When running in a GCP container such as CloudRun/AppEngine/GKE ensure the service account has permissions to utilize VertexAI.

-When running locally ensure your user john@gmail.com has permissions to utilize VertexAI and run `gcloud auth application-default login`
+When running locally ensure your user has permissions to utilize VertexAI and run `gcloud auth application-default login`

 **API:**

-- `GET` - `/ping` --> healthcheck
+- `GET /ping` --> healthcheck
-- `POST` - `/generate` --> Generate Image using Vertex AI utilizing parameters specified in a JSON.
-Check out ./test.json for examples.
+- `POST /generate` --> Generate Image using Vertex AI utilizing parameters specified in a JSON.
+Check out example-request.json and example-response.json as needed.

 **Parameter Details**